castwide/vscode-solargraph/README.md

 * `solargraph.withSnippets`: Include snippets in completion suggestions.
 Default is false.
 * `solargraph.checkGemVersion`: Check if a new version of the Solargraph gem is available.
 Default is true (recommended).

-## Experimental Rails Extension

-The latest (unstable development) version of Solargraph has experimental support for Rails through an extension.
-See [solargraph-rails-ext](https://github.com/castwide/solargraph-rails-ext) on GitHub for more information.

 ## Known Issues

-* Incomplete support for stdlib
+* Partial support for stdlib
-* Incomplete support for Rails
+* Partial support for Rails
 * Documentation pages need better design/layout